wandb/docs/docs/guides/hosting/iam/sso.md

 4. Click on **Save**.

-5. Log out and then log back in.
-You should now be redirected to your IdP login screen.
+5. Log out and then log back in, this time using the IdP login screen.

 </TabItem>